 What is Lasinone?

-Lasinone is an enzyme inhibitor used to treat rare inherited metabolic disorders,
+Lasinone is an enzyme inhibitor used to treat rare inherited

-specifically hereditary
+metabolic disorders, specifically hereditary tyrosinemia

-a protein.
+accumulation of tyrosine, a protein.

 How Lasinone Works?

-Hereditary tyrosinemia is a rare disorder in which there is abnormal build-up of an
+Hereditary tyrosinemia is a rare disorder in which there is

-symptoms may include
+and symptoms may include eye pain and redness, excessively

-eye pain and redness, excessively watery eyes, abnormal light sensitivity (photophobia),
+watery eyes, abnormal light sensitivity (photophobia), or

-skin on the palms and soles.
-Nitisinone works by blocking the enzyme
+thick, painful skin on the palms and soles.
+Nitisinone works

-4-hydroxyphenylpyruvate dioxygenase,
+by blocking the enzyme 4-hydroxyphenylpyruvate dioxygenase,

-which is part of the body's process for breaking down the amino acid tyrosine.
+which is part of the body's process for breaking down the

 Who Should Take Lasinone?

-Lasinone is indicated for individuals with rare genetic disorders: hereditary
+Lasinone is indicated for individuals with rare genetic

-tyrosinemia type 1 (HT-1) in
+disorders: hereditary tyrosinemia type 1 (HT-1) in this

-with Nitisinone requires a strict, lifelong diet restricted in these amino acids.
+a strict, lifelong diet restricted in these amino acids.

 Product Specifications